yeasy/docker-compose-files/hyperledger/1.0/GenerateArtifacts.md

 * 10 Restart network

-    As we have changed the configtx.yaml and regenerate `orderer.genesis.block`, we'd better restart orderering service or all the service. now we clean all the old service and boot a new network.
+    As we have changed the configtx.yaml and regenerate `orderer_genesis.block`, we'd better restart orderering service or all the service. now we clean all the old service and boot a new network.